Updated October 30, 2023

-Have you ever thought about companies that may have started at a massive level but suddenly disappeared smoothly?
+Have you ever considered companies that may have started at a massive level but suddenly disappeared smoothly?
 What happened to them?
 Where did they go, and how? … These questions are essential to answer, especially when getting into a competitive industry today.
 The strategic business plan must have options clearly stating that in case the business proposition did not work well as per planning, then how the entrepreneur seeks to exit the market.
-Having a safe exit with minimum losses is the crucial part of the strategic business planning process, considering the financial losses it may bear as well as harm the goodwill of a brand name.
+A safe exit with minimum losses is a crucial part of the strategic business planning process, considering the financial losses it may bear and harm the goodwill of a brand name.
 Selling off everything and eloping from accountability is never a solution; the way out must be strategically suitable for people with financial investment and those working for the organization.

-Human resource forms a strong asset for the organization; therefore, the exit strategy must also clearly state how it plans to allocate its human resource and capital in the most effective and efficient manner.
-An exit strategy must also have a timeline to analyze the risk-taking capacity of the organization; along with that, it defines the foresightedness of the entrepreneur as well as the viability of the organization.
-The ways to minimize losses must also be clearly defined, and an analysis of how an entrepreneur plans to recover his or her losses is extremely imperative.
+Human resources forms a strong asset for the organization.
+Therefore, the exit strategy must clearly state how to allocate its human resources and capital most effectively and efficiently.
+An exit strategy must also have a timeline to analyze the risk-taking capacity of the organization; along with that, it defines the foresightedness of the entrepreneur and the organization’s viability.
+The ways to minimize losses must also be clearly defined, and an analysis of how an entrepreneur plans to recover losses is extremely imperative.

-The strategic business plan designed must have appropriate timelines mentioned from the inception of the idea till execution to streamline the processes involved as well as keep the objectives in the practical form.
+The strategic business plan must have appropriate timelines mentioned from the inception of the idea till execution to streamline the processes involved as well as keep the objectives in the practical form.
 Having timelines designed on paper would give certainty to the plans and motivate the entrepreneur to complete the task within the time frame.
 The timeline must also include the possibility of extensions due to unforeseeable reasons or due to any technical diligence.
-Creating possibilities for such diligence keeps the entrepreneur prepared both technically and financially without causing any unnecessary burden on it and creating a feeling of demotivation within the system.
+Creating opportunities for such diligence keeps the entrepreneur technically and financially prepared without causing any unnecessary burden and creating a feeling of demotivation within the system.

-It is believed that after reading this article, the reader will get all the required information and foresight to plan and design a strategic business plan for his new venture in the most appropriate manner.
+It is believed that after reading this article, the reader will get all the required information and foresight to plan.
+And then design a strategic business plan for his new venture in the most appropriate manner.

-This has been a guide to a strategic business planning process based on appropriate planning so that an organization could survive for a more extended period of time.
-These are the following external link related to the strategic business plan.
+This guides a strategic business planning process based on appropriate planning.
+Due to this, an organization can survive for a more extended period.
+These are the following external links related to the strategic business plan.